 Design.
 Tone.
 Playabilty.

-Guitars are like tools and it can be a piece of art as well.
-We strive to build unique guitars you want to own and play.
+We strive to build unique and reliable guitars you want to own and play.
 We’re not satisfied with building just cool guitars – they must feel, perform and sound better than a typical standard electric guitar.

 Woods and planks

 All necks and bodies are made from raw materials and we select premium wood for all our guitars.
 A good guitar starts with good wood and you it’s hard or impossible to compensate for that later in the building process.

 All wood is bought from wood suppliers we trust and we spend many hours to pick the right planks.
 When it comes to American maple for necks approximatelly one of twenty planks could be used.
 All wood we buy is dried for at least two years, then we store it for at least six months in our workshop.

 Our bodies are made from American alder, American red cedar or Swedish pine.
-Occasionally we use other woods as mahogny
+As custom option we offer other woods as mahogny, korina, poplar etc.

 Machines and craftsmanship.
 CNC versus handbuilt.